sebug/springyd/README.md

     export SPRINGYD_APP_ID={the_guid_of_your_app}

-And then we'll reference it in application.properties
+And then we'll reference it in application.properties.

+Now we'll need an app secret

+    az ad app credential reset --id $SPRINGYD_APP_ID

+Save the password and tenant in environment variables as well

+    export SPRINGYD_TENANT={tenant_id}
+    export SPRINGYD_APP_SECRET={password}